 “That was fuckin’ scary!”
 I said.
 “Not in a bad way!
 I mean, that was the point, right?
 Why’d you stop?”

 Yali relaxed, but only partway.
 “It wasn’t going to work,” she said, a little too quickly.
 “Also, I had to check in with you to make sure you were okay –” I rolled my eyes.
 Yali tousled my hair affectionately.
-“I know you're tough.
-I didn't really think you weren't going to be okay, but the moment you don’t check is the moment everything can go wrong.”
+“I know you’re tough.
+I didn’t really think you weren’t going to be okay, but the moment you don’t check is the moment everything can go wrong.”

 “I saw what happened,” said Yali.
 “It only worked because you weren’t expecting it.
 And that’s pretty much what I thought would happen.
 This is how you usually deal with anger, isn’t it?
 As soon as you noticed that you were getting angry, you turned it into a challenge.
 Right?”

 “Stern take it all, you know me better than I know myself.
 You even thought this would happen?!”